 It would be challenging for employers to check candidates’ abilities during a 30-minute to 60 minutes interview.
 Hence most companies prefer to shortlist candidate resumes based on their cut-off percentage.
 In the job descriptions, you might have observed many positions referring to a minimum of 60% aggregate marks and not failing in any subjects during academics.
 Hence mechanical engineering students should focus on studying well and scoring high in academics.

-The only way to overcome bad academic performances is to gain work experience by undertaking industry-oriented projects and internships.
+The only way to overcome bad academic performance is to gain work experience by undertaking industry-oriented projects and internships.

 To summarize, poor academics will reduce your chances of getting employment, and only work experience can nullify your poor experience.